 Why AI-Assisted Writing is Problematic in Academia

 AI text generation is used widely in marketing, SEO, journalism, and other areas.
 Google Webmaster guidelines were updated and now clearly read that the search engine isn’t against automatically generated content but against spammy AI-generated content that has no value for users and is intended only to manipulate search rankings.
-AI-written or AI-assisted articles appear in blogs and major news outlets, including Forbs.
+AI-written or AI-assisted articles appear in blogs and major news outlets, including Forbes.
 So why is AI so reviled in academia, and why is everyone so worked up when students want a bite of this pie too?

 The problem goes beyond the inertia of the educational system.
 You see, if an AI-generated merchandise description or weather forecast fulfills its informative function, AI-generated student papers fail it.